soaravant/printerApp/lessons.md

 ### Printer Configuration Update (December 2024)

-**Problem**: The system needed to be updated to include 3 specific printers: Canon Colour, Canon B/W, and Brother, replacing the previous generic printer names.
+**Problem**: The system needed to be updated to include 3 specific printers: Canon Color, Canon B/W, and Brother, replacing the previous generic printer names.

 **Solution**: Updated both the dummy database and Python data collection service to use the 3 specific printer names and their corresponding models.